ramz1t/letters-count/README.md

 Gets text from console as input.
-Returnsammount of letters in it.
+Returns ammount of letters in it.